aws-quickstart/cdk-eks-blueprints/docs/addons/gmaestro.md

 #### `grafanaMetricsSecretName: string`

-Create a secret (as a plaintext) in AWS copy its value from the ConfigMap section `prometheus.configs.remote_write.basic_auth.password` value.
+The secret name from the Prerequisite section 3.ii.

 #### `grafanaLogsSecretName: string`

-Create a secret (as a plaintext) in AWS copy its value from the ConfigMap section `loki.configs.clients.basic_auth.password` value
+The secret name from the Prerequisite section 3.iii.

 ## Support